prideout/prideout.github.com/sandbox/test.md

 }
 {% endhighlight %}

-I'm going off the deep end here though.
-If you really want to avoid bad sampling, you should simply go with a vertex-based approach:
+Using tiled rendering to deal with sampling artifacts is crazy though.
+If you really want to avoid bad sampling, you should probably simply go with a vertex-based approach.
+Feel free to steal from my code:

 {% assign GITHUB_PATH = 'https://github.com/prideout/distortion/blob/master' %}